 On April 28, the National Day of Mourning for Workers Killed or Injured on the Job, we remember all the workers we have lost.
 On this day, CUPE also joins with the Canadian Labour Congress and other unions around the county to demand that all governments enforce the laws, including Westray provisions in the Criminal Code and occupational health and safety laws.

 Every day in Canada, workers lose their lives on the job.
 Their deaths are preventable and should not happen.
 It boggles the mind that we lose almost 1000 workers every year.

 In 2017, the most recent year that full statistics are available, the officially recorded number of workplace fatalities rose to at least 951.
 As with every year, we say “at least” because we, in the labour movement, have always known that the number is higher.

-This year, a new report called Work-Related Death in Canada has attempted to quantify the number of workers lost who are usually uncounted.
+Last year, a new report called Work-Related Death in Canada has attempted to quantify the number of workers lost who are usually uncounted.
 These are people who are not in the compensation system, or are self-employed, or work “off the grid” in precarious work.
 Or they are considered to have had a “natural” death, or were commuting to and from work, or who died from an occupational disease or cancer that was never related back to their working conditions.